 "I think watching athletes play and how they interact with their coaches, teammates and parents is the most valuable," stated one college coach in NCSA's survey.
-"It "Greatest tool for [coaches] right now is social media as it allows us to get a glimpse of the individual's character," said another surveyed college coach.
+"It was [important] 10 years ago, and it still is "Greatest tool for [coaches] right now is social media as it allows us to get a glimpse of the individual's character," said another surveyed college coach.